dashpay/docs/wallets/dashcore/interface.rst

 ~~~~~~~~~~~~~~~~

 The overview tab offers quick access to your balance and most recent
-transactions, as well as the PrivateSend feature and options for .
+transactions, as well as the PrivateSend feature.

 .. figure:: img/overview.png